itsjameshan/tweet-gary/README.md

 * **Tweets content** when used garyvee hashtag,
 * which **states** the tweets came from if the user's location is set on, and
 * User **nearby location** on an map if the user's location is set on.
+It may take 7 seconds or so to show the charts and map.

 ## Running the tests